 • Registered investment companies - mutual funds: Valued at the daily closing price as reported by the fund.
-These are open-end funds that are registered with the Securities and Exchange Commission.
-These funds are required to publish their daily net asset value (NAV), which is derived by dividing the total value of all the cash and securities in the fund's portfolio, less any liabilities, by the number of shares outstanding.
-The fair value of the mutual funds is generally based on quoted prices in active markets.
+These funds are required to publish their daily net asset value (NAV) and to transact at that price.

-There have been no changes in the methodologies used as of December 31, 2023.
+There have been no changes in the methodologies used as of December 31, 2024 and 2023.

-The following table set forth by level within the fair value hierarchy a summary of the Organization's investments measured at fair value on a recurring basis as of December 31, 2023:
+The following table set forth by level within the fair value hierarchy a summary of the Organization's investments measured at fair value on a recurring basis as of December 31, 2024 and 2023: